 Did you know that you're supposed to wear sunscreen every single day?
 And did you know that it's possible to buy solid sunscreen?
 If you're sensing a theme here, it's because carrying liquids when you travel can be a painful experience.
 You'll want sunscreen in your toiletries bag no matter where you're heading, so you might as well get a solid stick version that will last much longer.

 Fun fact: if you travel with unscented and unwaxed floss, it can actually double up as a knife when you're on the move.
-Think about stopping for lunch in Paris and buying a baguette and lump of cheese for your meal -- you can use the floss to cut the cheese!
+Thinking about stopping for lunch in Paris and buying a baguette and lump of cheese for your meal but don't have a knife?
+You can use the floss to cut the cheese!
 Thinking further than lunch, you can also use it as an emergency piece of thread if you need to.

-You'll definitely want to go for the solid kind rather than the spray in order to -- you've got it by now! -- keep the size and weight of your bag down.
+You'll definitely want to go for the solid kind rather than the spray in order to keep the size and weight of your bag down.
 You'll be able to find these all over the world, so don't worry about running out.

 Razors are yet another travel essential, for helping you keep well-groomed on the road.
 If it's a short trip you'll be taking, you might be able to get away with waxing for your trip, or hey, let it all grow out if you don't care.

 Male readers, travel gives you the perfect opportunity to grow out a beard, so if that's something you've always wanted to do, do it while you don't have a job to turn up to.

 Grab some high-quality razors that'll last several weeks while you travel.
 While you can find razors pretty much anywhere in the world, picking up disposable razors every week or so can quickly become annoying, and they also take up so much space.

 If you have long hair, you'll definitely want to pack a hairbrush. consider grabbing a Tangle Teezer before you go—they're small, they're lightweight, and they're seriously great at gently removing all of your knots.